Bioscope Cinematographic Camera

 Many important pictures have been secured with the BIOSCOPE Camera (which is self-contained and always ready for use) during the time it took operators of other makes of Cameras to thread their instruments and adjust their film boxes, in consequence of which delay they lost opportunities of securing photographic records of events which could not be delayed to suit the user of an antiquated type of kinematograph camera.

-This Bioscope was found with a later beautiful cast aluminum and brass Motion Picture Apparatus Co. tripod and geared head.
-The tripod, made from maple with brass hardware was claimed to be lightweight and sturdier than the competition.
-The camera even includes its original brass key, which is stored under a clasp at the rear of the camera.
-These are typically lost and rarely seen with early cameras.
-The key was used to open the cameras side panels and attach the camera body to the head.
+This Bioscope was found with a beautiful later-period cast aluminum and brass Motion Picture Apparatus Co. tripod and geared head.
+The tripod, constructed from maple with brass hardware, was marketed as being both lightweight and sturdier than the competition.
+Remarkably, the camera retains its original brass key, stored under a clasp at the rear of the body.
+These keys were typically lost and are rarely seen with early cameras today.
+The key served dual purposes: opening the camera's side panels and attaching the camera body to the head.
 The geared head includes its original pan and tilt handles.

-The camera is in wonderful condition for 120 years old and includes four film magazines, several stamped with the AD logo.
-The original movement is intact and runs beautifully…it includes a glass pressure plate.
+The camera remains in exceptional condition for being 120 years old and comes complete with four film magazines, several stamped with the AD logo.
+The original movement is intact and runs beautifully, featuring a glass pressure plate.

-Alfred Darling made the most wonderful apparatuses…his work can be seen on many of the brands manufactured from the very beginning of the invention of the animated picture machines.
-When you see the AD logo embossed on the side of a camera, you can be assured you have a piece of history.
+Alfred Darling crafted some of the finest apparatuses of the early cinema era.
+His work can be found on many brands manufactured from the very beginning of animated picture machines.
+When you see the AD logo embossed on the side of a camera, you can be assured you hold a piece of history.

 Charles Urban and his Bioscope, Warwick Trading Co.
 Trade Ad and page from Urban Bioscope Catalog